What is a Denial in Medical Billing?

 Addressing denials is not a straightforward process, but if you follow a systematic approach, you might be able to turn the decision in your favor.

-At OSI, our experienced team is up to date on coding changes and insurance rules and policies, which helps ensure accurate claim submission.
-With timely review of denial and audit data through advanced medical billing software and ongoing communication with payers, an expert can help you minimize errors that lead to denials.
+OSI is a full-service medical billing company with EHR integration.
+Our experienced team is up to date on coding changes and insurance rules and policies, which helps ensure accurate claim submission.
+With timely review of denial and audit data through advanced medical billing software and ongoing communication with payers, we can help you minimize errors that lead to denials.

 Losing Revenue to Claim Denials?